olehmisar/haxilium/README.md

 room.onPlayerJoin = ''
 ```

-To see full list of events visit [this page][Haxball Headless API events].
+To see a full list of events visit [this page][Haxball Headless API events].

 ## Custom events